jup-ag/metis-binary/README.md

-# jupiter-swap-api

-The binary of the Jupiter V6 Swap API

-Refer to [self-hosted](https://station.jup.ag/docs/apis/self-hosted) for documentation

-To receive updates from telegram, can join https://t.me/jup_dev
+# Metis Binary (No longer maintained)

+This binary offers the Metis routing algorithm for people to swap on Solana using the Jupiter program.

+If you want to offer a swap function for your users, you should check out the [Jupiter Ultra API](https://dev.jup.ag/docs/ultra).